 About this trip

 This online field trip supports a STEAM-based, cross curricular approach to teaching and learning.
 Participation encourages curiosity, citizen-science and student inquiry.
+Access the glossary.

-Especially relevant is Goal 6: Clean Water and Sanitation: Target 6.6: Protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes.
+This trip reflects the United Nations Sustainable Development Goals (SDGs), especially Goal 6: Clean Water and Sanitation: Target 6.6: Protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes.